 Afterward, delve into history at the site of the Ludlow Massacre, 12 miles northwest of Trinidad.
 Today a ghost town, Ludlow was the site of a vicious skirmish between the Colorado National Guard and striking coal miners that left 20 people dead.
 Restored by the United Mine Workers of America, the site includes a miners’ tent camp, storyboards and photos that recount the chilling encounter.

 Later, return to Trinidad for dinner and a stroll through the quaint, brick-lined streets of Old Trinidad, where you can ogle one of the largest collections of Victorian houses west of the Mississippi.
 Affordable living and beautiful landscapes have recently resulted in an influx of artists in residence and full galleries, and the Southern Colorado Repertory Theater’s professional company fills the year with classics and original works.
-These factors and more led to the Corazón de Trinidad (heart of Trinidad) recently being named an official Colorado Creative District.
+These factors and more led to the Corazón de Trinidad (heart of Trinidad) recently being named a Certified Colorado Creative District.

 Head out early to the Colorado Welcome Center in downtown Trinidad for free coffee, Wi-Fi and information from area experts.
 Stroll to the downtown Trinidad History Museum, which houses the meticulously preserved Baca House, a two-story adobe built in 1870 that combines Hispanic construction techniques with British design.
 Also part of the history museum is The Santa Fe Trail Museum, whose exhibits evoke frontier life from the trail days to the 1920s.
 Among the artifacts displayed within is Kit Carson’s fringed buckskin coat.
 While here, you can also visit the Bloom Mansion, an elaborate Victorian-era confection built in 1882, and the A.R.
 Mitchell Museum of Western Art, which houses collections of Western and Spanish colonial folk art..

 Conclude your visit with a drive along one of Colorado’s scenic and historic byways, the breathtakingly beautiful Highway of Legends.
 From Trinidad, the byway heads west to Cokedale, where a strip of old coke ovens (which were used to mix and heat coal at extremely high temperatures) lines the road, resembling something more Roman than frontier.